jasta/coap-server-rs/README.md

 # Robust, ergonomic Rust CoAP server

 An asynchronous [CoAP](https://coap.technology/) server with a modern and ergonomic API for larger scale applications, inspired by warp and actix.
+CoAP offers an excellent alternative to HTTP for resource constrained environments like IoT devices.

 * **Ergonomic**: Fluent app-builder API makes it easy to compose rich applications, including those that use more advanced CoAP features.